This post covers things to do during October in Barcelona 2022, including family-friendly, nighttime, and free or cheap activities.

 On November 1st, visit one of Barcelona’s cemeteries and join the locals as they pay respects to their dearly departed.

 NOTE: November 1st is a public holiday so be aware of any closures at museums and attractions.

 This annual event gives the public free access to over 200 of the city’s architecturally, culturally and historically significant buildings, dwellings and places.
 Many locations offer guided tours.

 In 2022, Open House Barcelona is on October 22nd & 23rd.
 A broad range of sights are participating and you can see styles from Neoclassic, Modernist, and Gothic-style buildings.

 Another way to learn about Barcelona's architecture and history is to take a pay-what-you-wish guided walking tour of Barcelona.

-One building that, sadly, will not be accessible for free during Open House Barcelona listed above.
+One building that, sadly, will not be accessible for free during Open House Barcelona, is La Sagrada Familia.
 It is, however, well worth buying a ticket to this must-see Barcelona gem.

 La Sagrada Familia is a designated UNESCO World Heritage Site and is famous for its stunning architecture.

 Its architect, Antoni Gaudi, started on the church in the 1880s but died ten years later.
 The construction is still not done!
 It is planned to be completed in 2026, which is 144 years after construction began.